 Behind the church is the old Hospital of 1736, which is now home to the university’s headquarters.

 From the square of the Ancienne Douane, take the rue des Tanneurs and after crossing the bridge over the Lauch, we will reach the Krutenau district, also known as the Petite Venise.

 This area is named for its bridges and canals that at the time were streets of intense commercial barter.

 It is one of the most visited areas of Colmar due to its numerous half-timbered houses and its cheerful colors.

-It is ideal to go in spring, Easter or Christmas.
-In spring with its flowers it fills with color and if you are already going on Easter, you can enjoy the Easter decorations, with colorful eggs and rabbits everywhere.
+It is ideal to go in the spring, Easter, or Christmas.
+In the spring with its flowers, it fills with color and if you are already going on Easter, you can enjoy the Easter decorations, with colorful eggs and rabbits everywhere.
 At Christmas, markets predominate, which are very picturesque.

 Two days in Colmar

-Your second day in Colmar can be dedicated to visit the places you have not been able to enter the previous day or to visit some of the places I tell you below.
+Your second day in Colmar can be dedicated to visiting the places you have not been able to enter the previous day or to visit some of the places I will tell you below.

 It is located in an ancient Dominican monastery and is currently dedicated to the art and traditions of the Alsace.
 It has many works of the Upper Rhineland.